-Kyle participated in the Higher Education in Brazil study abroad program organized by the College of Education and Human Ecology and the Office of Diversity and Inclusion (ODI) that was in Salvador, Brazil during spring break 2020.
+Kyle is an undergraduate student at Ohio State.
+He participated in the Higher Education in Brazil study abroad program organized by the College of Education and the Office of Diversity and Inclusion that was in Salvador, Brazil last March.

 Brazil was such a life-changing experience for me.
 Let me first start by saying that having the opportunity to have been selected for this trip was such a blessing and I am immensely grateful to have had this experience.
 During the time we did go, with the emergence of the coronavirus, I initially had my doubts due to the news being reported about the strict advisories of international travel but I knew that a trip like this, wouldn’t come again, so I took that leap of faith and went for it.